 It’s no secret that Mer and I live a frugal lifestyle.
-Actually, we come from a long line of frugal gurus and despite getting a little off-track in our 20s we tend to really live by the mantra that excess doesn’t bring happiness or joy to our lives.
+Actually, we come from a long line of frugal people and despite getting a little off-track in our 20s we tend to really live by the mantra that excess doesn’t bring happiness or joy to our lives.
 As a result, we really limit our spending and most months we can keep our expenses at around 1000$.
 Some months we go over but that’s not a big deal since we’re always prepared with a solid emergency fund for times when certain months are more expensive than others.

 Recently, we watched an episode of Extreme Cheapskates.
 We were drawn to it because of our frugal tendencies but after watching I was left questioning if living frugally means the same thing as living cheaply.
-My resounding answer is no – it’s absolutely different.
+My resounding answer is no –being frugal is different than being cheap.

 Here are a few reasons why!